Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: The Mono-Z model

 \section{The Mono-Z$^{\prime}$ model}

-The model introduced in \cite{R1} assumes the production of DM candidate particles alongside the new Z$^{\prime}$ boson, the three sub-models introduced are; the two simplified models at which the SM fields interact with the DM fields via the mediator vector boson denoted by Z$^{\prime}$, these scenarios are the Dark Higgs DH scenario and the Light Vector LV scenario.
-The third scenario consider the effective coupling between the SM and the DM fields, it reduces the LV into a contact interaction. the Feynman diagrams for the mentioned processes are given in figure \ref{figure:fig1}.\\ In the DH scenario, Z$^{\prime}$ is produced through $q\bar{q}$ annihilation process in pp collisions, then Z$^{\prime}$ radiates a dark sector Higgs ($h_{D}$) that decays into a pair of final state DM particles ($\chi \bar{\chi}$), the assumptions of the masses are given in table \ref{table:tab1}.
-In the present analysis, we consider the heavy dark sector set of masses, since signal region, for this set, is more shifted from the background dominant region.\\
+The model introduced in \cite{R1} assumes the production of DM candidate particles alongside the new Z$^{\prime}$ boson.
+We consider two scenarios, the simplified model, at which the SM fields interact with the DM fields via the mediator vector boson denoted by Z$^{\prime}$, which is the Dark Higgs DH scenario.
+The second scenario consider the effective coupling between the SM and the DM fields, the Feynman diagrams for the mentioned processes are given in figure \ref{figure:fig1}.

+In the DH scenario, Z$^{\prime}$ is produced through $q\bar{q}$ annihilation process in pp collisions, then Z$^{\prime}$ radiates a dark sector Higgs ($h_{D}$) that decays into a pair of final state DM particles ($\chi \bar{\chi}$), the assumptions of the masses followed in this analysis, such that the mass of the dark Higgs is equal to the mass of Z$^{\prime}$, the set which was referred to as "heavy dark sector" introduced in table \ref{table:tab1}.
+The signal region, for this set, is more shifted from the background dominant region.\\